uhuohuy/GazPNE/README.md

 We apply the C-LSTM  model to classify the place entities, which combines the CNN and LSTM to achieve the best of both.
 The topology of the network is depicted as follows:
 ![Screenshot](figure/architecture.jpg)
-[Garzetter_sim_pre.py](Garzetter_sim_pre.py) is used to train a model based on the positive and negative examples.
+[Garzetter_weight.py](Garzetter_weight.py) is used to train a model based on the positive and negative examples.

- > python -u Garzetter_sim_pre.py --epoch 2 --train-batch-size 1000 --test-batch-size 1000 --split_l 10000000 --model 3 --atten_dim 120 --cnn_hid 120  --filter_option 1 --filter_l 1 --max_cache 10 --hc 1 --osm_word_emb 1 --postive 146 --negative 146 --osmembed 2 --preloadsize 3000000
+python -u Garzetter_weight.py --epoch 7 --train-batch-size 1000 --test-batch-size 1000 --split_l 10000000 --lstm_dim 120 --cnn_hid 120 --filter_l 1 --max_cache 10 --hc 1 --osm_word_emb 1 --positive 146 --negative 146 --osmembed 2 --preloadsize 3000000

-Parameter <*model*> denotes the type of model that should be trained (CNN:0, Bi-LSTM:1, attention-CNN:2, clstm:3, attention-clstm:4).
 Two parameters <*postive*> and <*negative*> denote the ID of the file saving the positive examples and negative examples, respectively.

 Then, we can get a model named like 'clstm_model_0708233420epoch0.pkl', which is then manually renamed as '0708233420epoch0.pkl'.
 0708233420 is the time to create the model, and also used as the ID of the model.
 We keep the trained model in each epoch.